khenrix/twidder_web/README.md

 This single page web application (SPA) was created to learn some basic web programming techniques.
 Be aware of some ugly code as this is the first 'real' web application I have worked on.
-Ruben however had some more experience and by collaborating we achieved a quite decent result.

-Big thanks to Ruben for helping me understand the basics and for collaborating with me on this project.

 ***